publicissapient-france/hello-grpc/article/article.md

 In the gRPC java output folder, you should be able to find the generated class `PokedexGrpc.java` which contains the stub of the service.

-In the java output folder, you should be able to find following generated classes which describe the request and the response objects:
+In the java output folder, you should be able to find the following generated classes which describe the request and the response objects:
 - `PokedexProto`
 - `PokedexReply`
 - `PokedexReplyOrBuilder`